 Is Traveling Just For Food A Thing?

 Absolutely.
-Or, at least it is for any epicurean or foodie.
+Or, at least it is for anyone who loves to eat!
 There’s a whole list of reasons why food travel has become popular in the last decade.
 Conversation, laughter and bonding over food is the common denominator that brings people together in every region and culture.
 My fondest memories of travel are always those created sharing wine around a dinner table, huddling by a street cart vendor, or crammed elbow-to-elbow in a small mom & pop diner.
 That is why my most prized collection of travel souvenirs are recipes.
 Cooking something at home has the ability to transport your senses to a new destination right in your own kitchen.

 Here on The Travel Bite®, you’ll find these recipes as well as helpful travel tips and “bites” of information to help you plan your next getaway.
 Be sure to stay up-to-date by subscribing via RSS or Email.